Davos: History

-From the middle of the 19th century, Davos modeled on Görbersdorf (now Sokołowsko), became a popular destination for the sick and ailing because the microclimate in the high valley was deemed excellent by doctors (initiated by Alexander Spengler) and recommended for lung disease patients.
-Robert Louis Stevenson, who suffered from tuberculosis, wintered in Davos in 1880 on the recommendation of his Edinburgh physician Dr. George Balfour.
+From the middle of the 19th century, Davos, modeled on Görbersdorf (now Sokołowsko), became a popular destination for the sick and ailing because the microclimate in the high valley was deemed excellent by doctors (initiated by Alexander Spengler) and recommended for lung disease patients.
+Robert Louis Stevenson, who suffered from tuberculosis, wintered in Davos in 1880 on the recommendation of his Edinburgh physician George Balfour.
 Arthur Conan Doyle wrote an article about skiing in Davos in 1899.
 A sanatorium in Davos is also the inspiration for the Berghof Sanitorium in Thomas Mann's novel Der Zauberberg (The Magic Mountain).
 Between 1936 and 1938, Ernst Ludwig Kirchner, then at the end of his life and living in Davos since 1917, depicted Davos and the Junkerboden.
 His painting has a both Romantic and pantheistic atmosphere and simplified formal structure.

+The several sanatoria in Davos attracted a great number of German patients, of which many remained in Davos.
+As a result, during World War II, in which Switzerland remained neutral, Davos was a centre of Nazi activity in Switzerland.
+Nowhere else in the country were there more NSDAP members as a share of the population.
+In the many German-led sanatoria and schools, Nazi salutes and flags were de rigueur.
+Swiss Nazi leader Wilhelm Gustloff's 1936 assassination in Davos led to tensions with Nazi Germany.
+At the end of the war, Federal Councillor Ernst Nobs described Davos as "more Nazi-infested than any other Swiss place".
+In 2022, Davos mayor Philip Willhelm commissioned a study from historian Stefan Keller documenting the history of Nazi influence in Davos.

 During the natural ice era of winter sports, Davos and the Davos Eisstadion were a mecca for speed skating.
 Many international championships were held here, and many world records were set, beginning with Peder Østlund who set four records in 1898.
 The only European Bandy Championship was held in the town in 1913.
 Subsequently, Davos became a ski resort, especially frequented by tourists from the United Kingdom and the Netherlands.
 After peaking in the 1970s and 1980s, the city settled down as a leading but less high-profile tourist attraction.
 The American Van Leer family immigrated from here with their former Valär surname.
 Today Valärs still live and are members of government.